jake-mckenzie/jake-mckenzie/README.md

 Software Developer/Student
 --------------------------

-I've been coding for just over 3 years, switching careers from IT
+I've been coding for just over 3 years, but have past experience building basic websites.
+Switching careers from IT.

 * 🌍  I'm based in Vancouver
 * 🚀  I'm currently working on [A CLI Pokedex in Golang](http://github.com/jake-mckenzie/GokedexCLI)